Slyvred/Bubble-Sort-CPP/README.md

 # Bubble Sort CPP
 This is a header-only library applying the bubble sort algorithm.
-# PS: This code might be garbage because i'm retarded
+PS: This code might be garbage because i'm retarded.

 ## Simple example in C++ ##
 ```cpp